Engee documentation

 Details

-A method used to extrapolate breakpoints in the lookup table.
-This method determines the output value when the input value falls outside the range specified in the argument list:
+The method used to extrapolate breakpoints in the search table.
+This method determines the output value when the input value is outside the range specified in the argument list.:

 • Linear — select this value to obtain a curve with continuous first-order derivatives in the extrapolation region and on the boundary with the interpolation region.